msobanjo/courseware/topics/docker/modules/images/README.md

 Try completing the following tasks, there will be solutions provided, although you might need to change some of the values to make them work for you.

+**NOTE**: the tasks are designed to be completed in the order they appear.

 **Find the latest official *Java* image**

 <details>